albar965/littlenavmap-manual/en/SCENERY.md

 **FSX and P3D only:** The base path and the `scenery.cfg` path will be shown in two text edit fields for the currently selected simulator.
 These fields are populated automatically, but can be changed to any other valid location.
 All values are saved individually for each flight simulator type.

-**X-Plane only:** X-Plane cannot be recognized automatically.
-You have to select the base path manually.
+**X-Plane only:** The base path of the first X-Plane installation is added.
+Select the base path manually if you like to read the scenery library of another X-Plane installation.
 On Windows that can be a path like `C:\Simulators\X-Plane 11`, the executable being `C:\Simulators\X-Plane 11\X-Plane.exe`.

 Loading a scenery library can take from 2 to 15 minutes depending on your setup and amount of scenery add-ons.
 You can speed this up by excluding directories containing neither airport nor navigation data in the `Options` dialog on the `Scenery Library Database` tab.